loiccoyle/loiccoyle.github.io/content/posts/cli_help_readme.md

 ## Inserting the help message

 So we want to insert the help message in between the markers.
 This can be done any number of ways.
-I'll be showing how I set it up for my [{{< ico bootstrap github >}} loiccoyle/phomo](https://github.com/loiccoyle/phomo) repo, I just use a small `awk` command.
+I just use a small `awk` command.

 ````sh {hl_lines=[7,8,9,10]}
 awk -i inplace '